 What can I do?

 - If all parts of the tree are at least 4 metres away from the lines, you can trim the tree yourself, or hire an arborist to trim the tree for you

-- If the tree is within 4 meters of the line or you’ve received a notice from us, you’ll need a professional arborist authorised to work near power lines
+- If the tree is within 4 metres of the line or you’ve received a notice from us, you’ll need a professional arborist authorised to work near power lines

 - Download our tree maintenance brochure at the bottom of this page